KossySteve/inject-backend/README.md

 - Secondly run git clone with copied repo path  in your terminal.
 - Open folders and navigate to  in-ject.com-backend folder.
 - Run npm install in this folder in terminal.
+- created a database injectdb, run Knex migration commands for database
 - When install is done, also run node server.js in the same folder.
 - Server runs at http://localhost:5050.